submit to

 art guidelines

 Please send up to 10 works of art.
 We prefer the whimsical and the beautiful, the ethereal and the wild.
 We tend to lean towards nature and florals, abstracts, watercolors, pastels, and whimsical work.
-We’re open to any and all mediums, though.
-Genre does not matter, but we tend to lean away from horror.
+But even if your art doesn’t fit any of these themes, send it anyway!
+We’re always looking for something new.